Patricia Dainton: Film

 As well as appearing in over a dozen film roles, Dainton starred in ITV's Sixpenny Corner, the UK's first daily soap.
 She appeared in 179 episodes between 1955 and 1956.

-Dainton was married to the actor turned producer Norman Williams and they had four children.
+In 2016, fifty-five years after her last film role, Dainton attended the 2nd Renown Festival of Film, and provided introductions to her films in An Afternoon with Patricia Dainton on her 86th birthday, for Talking Pictures TV.

-In the autobiography of writer Robert Corfe, 'This Was My England', especially in Chapter 14 'My Love for an Actress', Corfe describes his teenage obsession with Dainton which led to gestures of suicide and murder.
+Personal life and death

-55 years after her last film role, she appeared in the public eye again, both attending the Renown Film Festival and providing introductions to her films in "An Afternoon with Patricia Dainton" on her 86th Birthday for TalkingPictures TV.
+Dainton was married to the actor turned producer Norman Williams.
+They had four children.